matter-labs/zksync-lite-docs/docs/api/sdk/java/interfaces.md

      * NFT will be withdrawn to the wallet in Ethereum L1 network *
      * @param to - Ethereum address of the receiver of the NFT
-     * @param token - Existing Non-fundible token
+     * @param token - Existing Non-fungible token
      * @param fee - Fee amount for paying the transaction
      * @param nonce - Nonce value
      * @param timeRange - Timerange of validity of the transaction